Abigail McDowell Abigail McDowell

 synapses burnt out from rapid fire and forgiveness

-all resources exhausted
+all resources exhausted—

-so am i
+as am i

 with nothing left to give, i retreat